fishcus/KAP-manual/en/model/cube/topN.en.md

-## Without Top-N pre-calculation
+## Without Top-N Pre-calculation

 Before Kylin v2.1, only dimension columns could be applied in “group by” query, then we came up with a design that using PART_DT, LSTG_SITE_ID and SELLER_ID as dimensions, and defining SUM(PRICE) as the measure.
-After building, the basic cubiod of the cube would be like:
+After building, the basic cuboid of the cube would be like:

 | Rowkey of base cuboid     | SUM(PRICE) |
 | ------------------------- | ---------- |